 There are over 100 dialects throughout the islands but you'll frequently hear locals speaking Bislama.
 English is commonly spoken, especially to cater to the ever-growing tourism industry that helps to boost the economy here.
 As a volunteer with us, you'll get to learn some Bislama!

 As far as weather goes you're set.
 Year round the temperature hangs in the low 80's °F, plus or minus a few degrees.
 You'll feel a little bit of humidity here, but there are ocean breezes that will cool you off.

 Your ILP Program fee for this Humanitarian Program is $4,320.

-If you're an ILP alumni, you can get $500 knocked off that price.
-So happy to have you come again!
+If you're an ILP alumni, we're so happy to have you come again!

 As always, this cost includes your airfare to and from Vanuatu, housing, meals, pre-departure and in-country training for the semester, and language and culture experiences.

 For Head Teachers —

 The Head Teacher for this Humanitarian Program has a program fee of $1,000.
 You will also receive a stipend to help with your personal spending and things like vacation costs.
 Want to learn more about being a Head Teacher?
 Go here.

 How Do I Apply To Volunteer?